Mystic Warriors: Plot

-Mystic Warriors is set in a dystopian future in New York (this is notable due to the World Trade Center being seen in some stages), where an evil organization known as the Skull Enterprise has taken over the nation and plots a worldwide takeover.
+Mystic Warriors is set in a dystopian future in New York (this is notable due to the World Trade Center being seen in some stages and the castle in the eighth stage's west 42nd Street sign), where an evil organization known as the Skull Enterprise has taken over the nation and plots a worldwide takeover.
 The player takes control of one of five young ninja who are being targeted by Skull forces: Spyros, Keima, Kojiro, Brad, and Yuri.

 The game can be played by up to two or four players (depending on the game's configuration); after each player chooses their character, one of the remaining members of the group will get kidnapped (if four of the five are chosen instead, the last remaining character will be captured), prompting the remaining four to begin their mission.
-During their journey across several regions of Japan, the four ninja eventually find and rescue their kidnapped friend.
-However, their reunion is short-lived, and the rescued ninja soon performs a sacrificial move to free them from an electric trap, dying in the process.
+During their journey across several regions of Japan, the four ninja eventually find and rescue their kidnapped friend, but their reunion is short-lived, and the rescued ninja soon performs a sacrificial move to free them from an electric trap, dying in the process.
 The rest of the game is spent with the remaining ninja avenging the death of their fallen comrade.

 After defeating the Skull forces, the four remaining ninja mourn for the loss of their companion before returning home.